-In this post, I’m going to put MPPT and PWM Charge Controller to the comparison.
+In this post, I’m going to compare MPPT and PWM charge controllers.

-So if you’re looking for a DEEP comparison of these two kinds of charge controllers, you’ve come to the right place.
+So if you’re looking for a DEEP comparison of these two types of charge controllers/regulators, you’ve come to the right place.

 - Working Principle